ThomasSFSU/ThomasSFSU/README.md

 ## Contact Me 📧
 Feel free to reach out to me via email at tmolnarbrock@sfsu.edu or connect with me on [LinkedIn](https://www.linkedin.com/in/thomasbrocksf/).

-Thank you for visiting my GitHub repository!
-I am excited to continue learning and contributing to the world of technology. 🚀🌟
+Thank you for visiting my GitHub repository! 🌟

 <!--- © 2024 Thomas Brock -- All Rights Reserved --->